MetalHexx/TeensyROM-UI/README.md

 Inspired by streaming music/video media services, the application comes with the continuous playback, randomization and search capabilities you would expect from one.
 Your TR effectively becomes a retro-modern streaming service of random entertaining retro content that you never knew existed in your collection.

+## Demo ##
+A rather detailed demonstration of the UI features.
+Watch this before you run it.
 [Download Here](https://github.com/MetalHexx/TeensyROM-UI/releases)

 ## Demo / Tutorial Video